maidsafe/rfcs/proposed/0006-Launcher.md

     an_maid,
     maid,
     public_maid,
-    an_ampid,
+    an_mpid,
     mpid,
     public_mpid,
     Option<USER’S-PRIVATE-ROOT-DIRECTORY-ID>, // This is easily accessible to the user (ie., mounted as a drive etc.).
-    Option<MAIDSAFE-SPEICIFIC-CONFIG-ROOT>   // This is accessible only if specifically asked and come with a warning to not directly modify it.
+    Option<MAIDSAFE-SPECIFIC-CONFIG-ROOT>   // This is accessible only if specifically asked and come with a warning to not directly modify it.
 }
 ```